 PEM Develops New Joining Technologies for E-Motor Production

 The chair "Production Engineering of E-Mobility Components" (PEM) of RWTH Aachen University has successfully completed the "anfaHair" research project after two years.
-The goal of the project, which was funded by the Federal Ministry for Economic Affairs and Climate Action, was to make the production of new types of electric motors more efficient on an industrial scale.
-To this end, the PEM team worked with the Berlin-based mechanical engineering company Röscher to develop four potentially marketable joining technologies for the manufacturing process of so-called hairpin stators.
-This component of electric motors is crucial for their performance and efficiency.Copyright: © PEM RWTH Aachen University
+The aim of the project, which was funded by the Federal Ministry for Economic Affairs and Climate Action, was to make the production of new types of electric motors more efficient on an industrial scale.
+To this end, PEM worked with the Berlin-based mechanical engineering company Röscher to develop four potentially marketable joining technologies for the manufacturing process of so-called hairpin stators as the component of electric motors that is crucial for their performance and efficiency.Copyright: © PEM RWTH Aachen University

 "We have extensively tested the new joining processes and concretely demonstrated their applicability in hairpin stator production," says PEM head Professor Achim Kampker.
 "In the process, we have identified technologically and economically viable use cases for all processes."
 The hairpin design with its plug-in coil structure made of solid copper wires is increasingly displacing conventional wire winding techniques.
 In the corresponding process chain, the focus is currently on laser contacting of the numerous copper ends, but welding defects in series production have so far led to high scrap rates and low system efficiency.

 Increasing quality and stability of the overall process chain

 The "anfaHair" research project was intended to decouple the two processes of geometric weld preparation and subsequent contacting and produce a precise joining procedure.
 The procedure should then be integrated into the hairpin process chain, where it should enable reproducible and dimensionally stable alignment of the copper wires prior to welding and thus increase both the quality and the stability of the overall process chain.